omines/datatables-bundle/docs/source/index.html.md

 # Exporting Data

-DataTables natively supports exporting the current view as an Excel sheet, PDF, etc. The problem with this is that this is all generated on the client's end meaning you'll be unable to export all data at once unless it happens to fit on a single screen.
+DataTables natively supports exporting the current view as an Excel sheet, PDF, etc. The problem with this is that this is all generated on the client's end, meaning you'll be unable to export all data at once unless it happens to fit on a single screen.
 This is why this bundle supports exporting data from the server's end instead.

 ## Prerequisites

-To make use of the exporting functionality in this bundle there are some extra dependencies you may want to install.
+To make use of the exporting functionality in this bundle, there are some extra dependencies you may want to install.
-These are optional as you may not need the export feature at all, or you might not need all options available.

-The easiest way to make the export feature work on the client side is by using the [Buttons extension](https://datatables.net/extensions/buttons/) offered by `DataTables`.
+The server-side export feature requires the [Buttons extension](https://datatables.net/extensions/buttons/) offered by `DataTables`.
+Make sure to install it before using this feature.

 Currently included in the bundle there are a `DataTableExporter` for Excel spreadsheets and one for CSV.
 If you'd like to use the Excel exporter you will need to add [phpoffice/phpspreadsheet](https://packagist.org/packages/phpoffice/phpspreadsheet)